 5. S Ng, MR Jafari, R Derda* “Bacteriophages and Viruses as a Support for Organic Synthesis and Combinatorial Chemistry“, ACS Chem.
 Biol.
 7, 123.

-Our Group develops technologies for activation or inhibition of specific proteins in specific location of of cell with the goal to control distribution of specific proteins during cell division, differentiation and asymmetric division.
-Our long term interest is to develop tools for “chemical optogenetics”, which is a field emerging on the interface of “chemical genetics” (interrogation of cell function using small-molecule inhibitors) and “optogenetics” (investigation of cell functions using proteins that can be reversibly activated by light).
-The main challenge is identification of potent light-responsive small-molecule ligands for a desired receptor in the cells.
-To address this challenge, we are developing genetic selections for ligands that can be reversibly activated or deactivated with light (1).
+Our Group has long-term interest in “photo pharmacology” and “chemical optogenetics”.
+The filed of “photopharmacology” aims to develop therapeutics compounds that can be activated by light with spatial and temporal resolution in desired tissue, cell or sub-cellular location.
+“Chemical optogenetics” is a field on the interface of “chemical genetics” (interrogation of cell function using small-molecule inhibitors) and “optogenetics” (investigation of cell functions using proteins that can be reversibly activated by light).
+The main challenge in both fields is identification of potent light-responsive small-molecule ligands that agonize or antagonize a desired receptor in the cells.
+To address this challenge, we are developing methods for genetic selections for ligands that can be reversibly activated or deactivated with light (1-3).

 1. MR Jafari, Lu Deng, S Ng, W Matochko, K Tjhung, A Zeberof, A Elias, John S. Klassen, R Derda* “Discovery of light-responsive ligands through screening of light-responsive genetically-encoded library“, ACS Chem.
 Biol., 2014, 9, 443–450

 2. M. R. Jafari, J. Lakusta, R. J. Lundgren, and R Derda* “Allene Functionalized Azobenzene Linker Enables Rapid and Light-Responsive Peptide Macrocyclization” Bioconj.
 Chem., 2016, 27, 509–514